itriedcoding/ai-website-builder/CONTRIBUTION.md

 # Contribution Guidelines

-We welcome and appreciate contributions to the AI Website Generator!
+We welcome and appreciate contributions to Neura AI!
 By contributing, you help us improve this tool for everyone.
 Please take a moment to review this document to understand how to contribute effectively.

 ## 🌟 How to Contribute